platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 about how database seeding works with Platformatic DB.
 :::

-Let's stop our Platformatic DB server running and remove our SQLite database:
+Let us stop our Platformatic DB server running and remove our SQLite database:

 ```
 rm movie-quotes.db
 ```

-Now let's create a fresh SQLite database by running our migrations:
+Now let us create a fresh SQLite database by running our migrations:

 ```bash
 npx platformatic db migrate
 ```

-And then let's populate the `quotes` and `movies` tables with data using our seed script:
+And then let us populate the `quotes` and `movies` tables with data using our seed script:

 ```bash
 npx platformatic db seed seed.js
 ```

-Our database is full of data, but we don't have anywhere to display it.
+Our database is full of data, but we do not have anywhere to display it.
 It's time to start building our frontend!

-## Build the frontend
+## Build the Frontend

-We're now going to use [Astro](https://astro.build/) to build our frontend application.
+We are now going to use [Astro](https://astro.build/) to build our frontend application.
 If you've not used it before, you might find it helpful to read [this overview](https://docs.astro.build/en/core-concepts/astro-components/) on how Astro components are structured.